Holiday

 Balloon Ride

 You can devise an epic welcome and an even more bombastic departure if that is what your heart desires.
-There is no bigger farewell than going away in a balloon.
+Going away in a balloon is a pretty dramatic farewell.
 You can use mylar or helium balloons or put them on a platform attached to a lantern light like the way Kara from @mrscofieldandco (below) did it.
 Any aerial positioning of your elf will help visualize to your little ones that the elf is leaving for now, but they will return next year for more elf fun.

 Source: @mrscofieldandco